organization-supply/organization.supply/hugo/content/features/reporting.md

 ---

 Simple and useful reports generated automatically based on your data.
+You can set up notifications and warning for low inventory and get notified based on rules.